Novel BTK Degrader Shows Activity in CLL/SLL Regardless of Mutation Status

 The greatest advantage of the BTK degrader could be related to the fact that it’s able to target BTK for degradation regardless of the mutation status, meaning that it’s targeting for degradation both in the wild-type protein [and] the mutated protein.
 And we know that at the time of progression with covalent BTK inhibitors, a relevant proportion of patients is carrying mutated BTK.
 It’s reassuring that the BTK degrader works in both mutated and wild-type BTK.

 We didn’t identify any specific factor predictive of better or worse response.
-We are still analyzing the mutational status as the patients enroll onto the trial.
+We are still analyzing the mutational status as the patients enroll [in] the trial.
 Of course, [it is important] to understand in those who progressed what the mechanism was behind the progression.
 But it’s too early to provide a patient profile who would benefit the most from the BTK degrader treatment.

 Reference

 Scarfò L, Parrondo RD, Thompson MC, et al. Updated efficacy and safety of the Bruton tyrosine kinase (BTK) degrader BGB-16673 in patients (pts) with relapsed or refractory (R/R) CLL/SLL: results from the ongoing phase (ph) 1 CADANCE-101 study.
-Presented at: European Hematology Association 2025 Congress; June 12-15, 2025; Milan, Italy.
+Abstract presented at: European Hematology Association 2025 Congress; June 12-15, 2025; Milan, Italy.
 Abstract S158.

 Recent Videos